We want to be transparent about how we are compensated. Some links in articles are from our sponsors. Learn more about how we make money.

 The main problem with capitalism as practiced in the US is that it doesn’t do a great job taking care of the poor.
 Whether they’re poor due to mental health issues, lack of education, catastrophic health expenses, lack of opportunity, or just bad luck, our social safety nets are, shall we say (understatement warning…), somewhat lacking in taking care of them.
 The less-well-known problem hits people on the higher end of financial success — not knowing when enough is enough.

-This raises the question — how do you know when you have enough?
+This raises the question — how do you know when you have enough money?
 You can always aspire to more.
 If you’re like most of us, you can struggle to make your first million (it’s mathematically easy to prove that’s the hardest one, by the way).
 If you’ve reached that milestone, you can work on your second, third, fourth, tenth, or hundredth million.
 At some point, making that next buck makes no appreciable difference in anything you (should) care about.

-After thinking about it for a while, here’s how I define when enough will be enough for me: it’ll be when I can live on what I’ve accumulated, no matter how long my retirement is, without eating into the principal.
+After thinking about it for a while, here’s how I define when enough money will be enough for me: it’ll be when I can live on what I’ve accumulated, no matter how long my retirement is, without eating into the principal.
 This is what’s also known as the FIRE point, for Financial Freedom, Retire Early (though in any particular person’s case, it may not be all that early).

 Why I want to leave all that principal when I die is the subject of a different discussion, but for now, let’s take it as a given.